SBCC reverts to online classes for fall semester - NewsChannel 3-12

 The college is expecting a 30 percent decline in non-California resident enrollment, especially students from outside the United States.

-“If it’s a one year hit, we can do it, we can absorb it,” SBCC Superintendent/President Dr. Utpal Goswami said.
-“If it’s a multiyear hit or a prominent trend, then of course we’ll have to make permanent adjustments to our workforce at SBCC.”
+“If it’s a one-year hit, we can do it, we can absorb it,” Goswami said.
+“If it’s a multi-year hit or a prominent trend, then of course we’ll have to make permanent adjustments to our workforce at SBCC.”

-The college will be pursuing a very limited exemption for some classes that "support essential and critical infrastructure.”
+Some landlords from nearby student rental units are struggling to fill their apartments.

+"They are feeling the economic impact of our students leaving the area,” Goswami said.

-The State, with the approval of the Santa Barbara County Public Health Department, will allow certain programs that support "essential and critical infrastructure" to meet in-person in order to fulfill specific requirements.
+With the approval of the Santa Barbara County Public Health Department, certain programs which support "essential and critical infrastructure" will be allowed to meet in-person in order to fulfill specific requirements.

 “There are some students and there are some programs which need to be hands-on,” Goswami said.
 “The hands-on activities are very difficult to be done online.”